-Now you want to become the next Aaron Franklin and start smoking your own meats at home, but you are entirely new to smoking meats and bbq.
+Now you want to become the next Aaron Franklin and start smoking your own meats at home, but you are entirely new to smoking meat and barbecuing.
 Smoking meats requires a different type of BBQ grill referred to as a “Smoker Grill.”

 What is a smoker grill?